garretchristensen/BestPracticesManual/Manual.md

     and

 6.  the primary specification to be used for the analysis.

+Glennerster and Takavarasha (2013) also highlight the "tension between the benefits of the credibility that comes from tying ones hands versus the benefits of flexibility to respond to unforeseen events and results."

 David McKenzie of the World Bank Research Group proposed a list of ten items that should be included in a PAP, reproduced below.
 (For more